reichern/robethichor-self-negotiation/README.md

 │   └── src                           #     this folder contains the contents of this repository!
 │       └── ...                       #
-└── tiago_public_ws                   # The workspace containing a required old version of a package for Gazebo simulation └── src                           #     the source code of the packate └── ...                       #
+└── tiago_public_ws                   # The workspace containing a required old version of a package for Gazebo simulation └── src                           #     the source code of the package └── ...                       #
 ```